 The penalty included in this agreement is that if either of the parties pull out of the sale through their own choice they will have to return or forfeit the deposit and pay the equivalent of the deposit as a penalty.
-If this does occur, Remax will retain 50% of the fee they would have earned on the sale to cover the costs incurred to date.
+If this does occur, your agency retains 50% of the fee they would have earned on the sale to cover costs.

-An arras agreement can be used, along with a letter from us, to apply for your NIE.
-You need your NIE in order to move forward with the purchase as it is needed for the final Compra Venta document.
+An arras agreement can be used, along with a letter from us, to apply for your Spanish identity number or NIE.
+You need this to move forward with the purchase as it is essential for the final Compraventa document.